kmayerb/tcrdist2/docs/index.rst

 2020-06-27

-tcrdist2 provides flexible distance measures for comparing T cell receptors
+**tcrdist2 provides flexible distance measures for comparing T cell receptors across complementarity determining regions (CDRs)**

 `tcrdist2 <https://github.com/kmayerb/tcrdist2>`_ is a python API-enabled toolkit for analyzing T-cell receptor repertoires.
 Some of the functionality and code is adapted from the original tcr-dist package which was released with the publication of Dash et al. Nature (2017).
 The manuscript
 (`doi:10.1038/nature22383 <https://www.nature.com/articles/nature22383>`_).
 This package contains a new API for accessing the features of tcr-dist, as well as many new features that expand the T cell receptor analysis pipeline.